jacotheron87/signapptest/README.md

 # signapptest

-### CMD deploy instructions
+### Deploy instructions
-- Download and unzip this repo
+- Clone or Download and unzip this repo
-- From a new command prompt window, run mvn clean install
+- Do a maven: clean install
-- Navigate to the target folder of the project
-- Execute: java -jar signapptest-0.0.1-SNAPSHOT.jar
+- Execute: java -jar target/signapptest-0.0.1-SNAPSHOT.jar

 ### Question 1
 After startup 2 threads will print to the window